ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

 The networks are basically communicating normally distributed points from ${\Bbb R}^{N}$, where $N$ is the size of the message.

-The model is the same as an Auto-Encoder, it just swaps the positions of the `compressor`, commonly known as **Encoder**, but here it is named **Decoder** since it decodes the initial message, and the `generator`, commonly known as **Decoder**, but here it is named **Generator** since it generates the image.
+The model is the same as an Auto-Encoder, we just swaps the positions of the `compressor`, commonly known as **Encoder**, but here it is named **Decoder** since it decodes the initial message, and the `generator`, commonly known as **Decoder**, but here it is named **Generator** since it generates the image.
 The generator has to learn to generate images that still contain the original information of the message after they are augmented.